pamvdam/docker-hw2/README.md

     docker images

+13. Stop and remove the old running container

+    docker stop <containername>
+    docker rm <containername>

-13. Try to run the newer version in a container
+14. Try to run the newer version in a container

    docker run -d -p 80:8081 --name myhelloworld helloworld:rc2

-14. Check the result with links and/or the browser on your laptop.
+15. Check the result with links and/or the browser on your laptop.